pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 }
 ```

-Now I'll update my `IndexPage` component to render posts and categories, but as this won't be the final version, as my aim is simply to dump stuff to the screen:
+Now I update my `IndexPage` component to render posts and categories, but this won't be the final version, as my aim is simply to show "stuff" on the screen:

 ```tsx
 const IndexPage = (props: IIndexProps) => {